Getting denied for a credit card is like discovering that your pizza exploded in the oven. Both are really double-whammies of bad news.

 Reduce your debt-to-income ratio

-Remember, your debt-to-income ratio (DTI) is your monthly debt payments divided by your gross monthly income, and a DTI under 43% is generally considered acceptable.
+Remember, your debt-to-income ratio (DTI) is your monthly debt payments divided by your gross monthly income.
+Banks consider a DTI under 43% is “acceptable” but, to be honest, that’s still a lot of debt.
+Aim for less than 30%.

 Consider a secured credit card